Withholding periods (WHPs) are used to ensure compliance with domestic maximum residue limits (MRL).

 A WHP is the minimum length of time that must elapse between the last application of an agricultural chemical to a crop and the harvest, sale or use of the agricultural produce to which the chemical was applied.

 Agricultural produce includes crops harvested for human food and products derived from animals for human food, including meat, milk and eggs.

-WHPs also apply to grazing or cutting the treated plants (including pasture) for stock feed, and to wool.
+WHPs also apply to grazing or cutting the treated plants (including pasture) for:

 Chemical product labels

 WHPs are stated on the chemical product label, under the 'Table of directions' and are legally enforceable.

 It is designed to ensure that food and fibre derived from chemically treated and crops comply with domestic market MRLs.

 - apples — do not harvest for 7 days after last application